 Section 1206 of the National Defense Authorization Act (NDAA) for Fiscal Year 2006 provides the Secretary of Defense with authority to train and equip foreign military and foreign maritime security forces.
 The Department of Defense (DOD) values this authority as an important tool to train and equip military partners.
 Funds may be obligated only with the concurrence of the Secretary of State.
-Thus far, the Department of Defense (DOD) has used Section 1206 authority primarily to provide counterterrorism support.
-This authority expires in FY2011.
+Thus far, the Department of Defense (DOD) has used Section 1206 authority primarily to provide counterterrorism (CT) support.
+These funds may also be used to train and equip foreign military forces for military and stability operations in which U.S. forces participate.